 Git Repository URL:

 - Parent Directory: (wherever you like to keep your practice code)

 - Git Repository URL:

 - Click Clone.

 - At the upper right of the editor view of

 WebStorm takes several seconds to analyze the sources and do other housekeeping.
 This only happens once.
 After that, you'll be able to use WebStorm for the usual IDE tasks, including running the app.

-The app appears in a Dartium browser window.
+You should see the following app in a Dartium browser window: